-Finally, we will also learn how to remove columns from R dataframes that start with a letter, or a word ends with a letter, or word, or contains a character (like the underscore).
+Finally, we will also learn how to remove columns from R dataframes that start with a letter or a word, ends with a letter or word, or contains a character (like the underscore).
 For example, removing a column can be done either before, or after, you add an empty column to dataframe in R.

 To follow this R tutorial, on how to delete columns in R, some basic knowledge in how to use R is needed.
 Furthermore, we need to have R and dplyr (or Tidyverse) installed.
 Make sure that the latest version of R is installed (it can be downloaded here).

 Installing R-packages (i.e., dplyr or Tidyverse)